 Dynamic Control of Dynamics?

-The headline might appear perplexing, can dynamics be controlled dynamically?
+The headline might appear perplexing: Can dynamics be controlled dynamically?
 In simpler terms, can dynamic effects adapt to changes in a track’s volume?

 At first glance, it seems illogical.
 Compression’s essence lies in controlling dynamics with a compressor that doesn’t adapt to the signal but modifies it to achieve the desired outcome.